treemanw1/50.043-Database-Systems-Project-RDBMS/README.md

 * [Lab 4](lab4.md): due **23 April 11:59PM**.

 Each lab is given **15 points**: **12** for passing all the tests, and **3** for the report.

-## Important
-In addition to the academic integrity policy (as discussed in the lecture), take note that:
-* You cannot make your Github repository for the labs public.
-* You cannot copy and paste code from other people or any other sources.
-* You cannot share your solutions.

 ### Acknowledgement
 The labs are modified from the MIT 6830 course.
 We thank the MIT staff for the materials.